Search

 Your endocrine system regulates hormone output throughout the body.
 It relies on a delicate balance of nutrients and enzymes to function at its best.

-HGH, testosterone, sermorelin, and HRT act on the body’s endocrine system, a system that pretty much regulates every process in the body.
+HGH, testosterone, sermorelin, and HRT act on the body’s endocrine system, which pretty much regulates every process in the body.
 This means any food, drug, or substance that interacts with your endocrine system can interfere with any one of these hormone therapies.
 Unfortunately, wine falls in the category of things that interact with your endocrine system.

 How Hormone Therapy Works

 Menopause, postmenopause, cancer, and anti-aging are four popular treatment uses for hormone therapy or HT.
 With menopause, postmenopause, and anti-aging, HT attempts to stabilize hormonal imbalances that result from aging.
-As a cancer treatment, HT works to strengthen the body’s immune system.
+As a cancer treatment, HT strengthens the body’s immune system.

 As the body ages, the areas that work with your endocrine system work less efficiently than during your teens and twenties.
 Hormone production levels decline while the tissues targeted by their controlling hormones become less sensitive.